AdeyilolaAyomide/Capstone-pizza-sales-project/README.md

 ### Project Overview

-This data analysis projects aims identify relevant sales trends and generate recommendations for a better sales outcome.
+This data analysis projects aims to outline sales and revenue Key performance indicators and identify relevant sales trends to generate recommendations for a better sales outcome.

 ### Data Source